MLZ is a cooperation between:

 The high-intensity TOF diffractometer POWTEX is designed and built by RWTH Aachen University and Forschungszentrum Jülich.
 The University of Göttingen cooperates by developing the texture analysis and by providing additional sample environments.
 Both projects have been granted by the German Federal Ministry of Education and Research (BMBF).
 POWTEX will be part of the JCNS instrumentation pool.

 Because of the 3He shortage, two new detector developments were initiated (6LiF-WSF and 10B-Jalousie).
 While both prototypes successfully passed a test beam time, the 10B-Jalousie detector was chosen as the future POWTEX detector concept.
-The detector design will cover a huge solid angle (10 sr) and its dimensions will allow large sample environments (e.g. in situ experiments).
+The detector design will cover a huge solid angle (10 sr), and its dimensions will allow large sample environments (e.g. in situ experiments).
 The high detector coverage is of particular importance for texture measurements because it avoids the need for tilting the sample.
-Furthermore, it allows texture measurements without sample rotation (without sample environment) and it reduces the number of sample rotations with sample environment.
-It allows simultaneous strain/stress/texture measurements and recrystallization analysis.
-For powder diffraction the covered solid angle relates directly to the efficiency/measurement time.
-With the three-dimensional (2θ, TOF, intensity) diffractograms and an adapted data treatment, POWTEX will simultaneously benefit from the higher resolution in back-scattering and the high intensity at lower angles.
+Furthermore, it allows texture measurements without sample rotation (without sample environment), and it reduces the number of sample rotations with sample environment.
+It allows simultaneous strain/stress/texture measurements and recrystallisation analysis.
+For powder diffraction, the covered solid angle relates directly to the efficiency/measurement time.
+With the three-dimensional (2θ, TOF, intensity) diffractograms and adapted data treatment, POWTEX will simultaneously benefit from the higher resolution in back-scattering and the high intensity at lower angles.

 The high intensity will allow comparatively short measurement times and a high sample throughput.